gerdesi/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 ### Step 4:
 Use Hackintool to fix hibernation and for USB port patching.
 (Guides in the folder)

+## Updating macOS
+If Apple releases a new Mojave Update (they just did), like macOS 10.14.6 supplimental Update, then just go ahead and install it.
+After the update is done, the Trackpad might not work anymore.
+To fix that, just do Steps 2 & 3 of the post installation guide.
+After that reboot.
+It should work just fine now.

 ## Credits:
 - Thanks to [RehabMan](https://www.tonymacx86.com/members/429483/) for his guides.
 - Thanks to [muchmore](https://www.tonymacx86.com/members/698774/) for his battery patch and [Whab](https://www.tonymacx86.com/members/2096263/) for some suggestions in the 15IKB thread on tonymacx86.
 - Thanks to [Sniki](https://www.tonymacx86.com/members/1501160/) for his V330 guide.

 ## Changelog:
+### 29/08/2019: Update Info
+- Added informations about macOS Updates.

 ### 23/8/2019: Initial Release
 - Updated iMessage info.